biicode/docs/arduino/gettingstarted.rst

   [100%] Built target myuser_myblock_main-upload
   Upload finished

-That’s it, if you see that output fenix's blink.h was downloaded and uploaded in your project!
+**That’s it!** if you see that output it means that fenix's blink.h was downloaded and uploaded in your project!
 You can check the deps folder, the blink.h code is there.

 Didn't work?
 No problem, read or contact us in |biicode_forum_link|